 Most people only require a single dose of radioiodine treatment.
-If a further follow-up dose is required it is usually given six-12 months after the first dosage.
+If a further follow-up dose is required, it is usually given 6 to 12 months after the first dosage.

 A short course of thionamides treatment may be given a few weeks before radioiodine treatment, as this can lead to a more rapid relief of symptoms.

 In some cases, a particular treatment may be recommended based on factors such as your age, symptoms and the amount of extra thyroid hormone in your blood.
 However, there may be circumstances when you are offered a choice between a long-term course of thionamides or radioiodine treatment.